-How to disable drag and drop to prevent accidental move or copy in Windows 10?
+How to Disable Drag and Drop to Prevent Accidental Move or Copy in Windows 11 or 10?

-- Press and hold Windows logo + R keys from the keyboard to open the Run dialog box.
+Step 1.
+Press and hold the Windows logo + R keys from the keyboard to open the Run dialog box.

 My monitor display resolution is 1440 x 900 pixels, so I set both DragHeight and DragWidth values to 2000.

-Now try to drag and drop a file; this functionality will not work any longer in Windows 10.
+Now try to drag and drop a file; this functionality will no longer work in Windows 11/10.

-If you are a novice user, refer to our complete guide on view and change Screen Resolution in Windows 10.
+If you are a novice user, refer to our complete guide on viewing and changing Screen Resolution in Windows 10.

 In conclusion, accidentally moving files and folders to unintended locations can be frustrating and time-consuming to correct.
 However, with the steps provided in this post, you can easily disable the drag-and-drop feature in Windows 11/10 to prevent accidental moves or copying.
 By changing the drag-and-drop distance in the registry editor, you can make it virtually impossible to drag and drop files, effectively disabling the feature.
 We hope this guide has been helpful in preventing accidental file moves and copying on your Windows 11/10 PC.